history

 BEGINNINGS

-The Hunterdon Preparatory School welcomed its first students over 40 years ago.
-Founded in 1975 as The Hunterdon Learning Center, the school’s early mission was to provide a learning environment for young people who were struggling in traditional school settings.
+Hunterdon Preparatory School welcomed its first students in 1975.
+Founded as Hunterdon Learning Center, the school’s early mission was to provide a learning environment for young people who were struggling in traditional school settings.
 The school was developed on the philosophies of education pioneers John Dewey and William Glasser, who promoted a variety of experiential learning techniques to help students reach their full potential academically, socially, and emotionally.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.